 This would provide results for six setups: two q-vectors for each of the three sets of angles for the SOC.
+Note, that you have to set spav=T in the inp.xml file.

 4.9.4 Heisenberg exchange interaction (Jij)